dongjunchung/GGPA/README.md

 graph-GPA
 ===

 graph-GPA is a graphical model for prioritizing GWAS results and investigating pleiotropic architecture.
 'GGPA' package provides user-friendly interface to fit graph-GPA models, implement association mapping, and generate a phenotype graph.
+From its version 0.9.5, it also allows to utilize a prior phenotype graph.

 Installation
 ===========